 It’s so amazing when these bright bits of canary yellow come swooping into the yard.
 That’s how you know that the coneflower seeds are ripe.
 Sunflower seeds are good, too, but only straight from the flowerhead.
 Goldfinches are so exacting about what they eat, but when they find something they like, they seem to really […]

+More coneflowers have answered the first coneflower‘s call.
 This is one of the great bee flowers.
 My trinity of bees — honeybees, bumblebees, and Agapostemon — visit them, methodically going through the spikes of pollen in the centers.
 When the Halictus bees are done with the sunflowers, they’ll come to the coneflowers too.
 Together they […]

 Coneflowers belong to hot summer days and lots of bumblebees.
 Not to grey rainy skies.
 And the bees are hard to please, and they prefer the raspberries.
 So this lone coneflower is the vanguard, scouting things out for when it’s safe for the rest of them to fully bloom.